lanl/drm-fates/1.FATES-MODEL/README.md

 source src/.tcshrc

-3. cd into ELM_Disease, then run once to load ELM and FATES branches:
+3. cd into ELM_Disease, then run once to create and activate a conda environment (takes ~10-15 min) and load ELM and FATES branches:

 sh src/run_once.sh